-The Head of Risk Management and Audit (Chief Internal Auditor) should develop and maintain a strategy for providing the Chief Executive and the Section 151 Officer economically and efficiently, with objective evaluation of, and opinions on, the effectiveness of the Council's risk management, governance and internal control arrangements.
-The internal audit plan will be risk based, prepared in consultation with Directorate Management Teams and Executive Members and be presented to the Audit Panel and Local Board for approval.
-The Head of Risk Management and Audit's (Chief Internal Auditor's) opinions are a key element of the framework of assurance the Chief Executive and the Leader of the Council need to inform the completion of the Annual Governance Statement (AGS).
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) should develop and maintain a strategy for providing the Chief Executive and the Section 151 Officer economically and efficiently, with objective evaluation of, and opinions on, the effectiveness of the Council's risk management, governance and internal control arrangements.
+The Audit Plan will be risk based, prepared in consultation with Directorate Management Teams and Executive Members and be presented to the Audit Panel and Greater Manchester Pension Fund Local Board for approval.
+The Head of Risk Management and Audit's (Chief Audit Executive/Head of Audit) Annual Opinion is a key element in the framework of assurance that the Chief Executive and the Executive Leader of the Council need to inform the completion of the Annual Governance Statement (AGS).